FooDeas/raspberrypi-ua-netinst/README.md

                               #   'gpio' will be created automatically.
     usergpu=                  # Set to 1 to give created user GPU access permissions (e.g. to run vcgencmd
                               #   without using sudo).
-    usergroups=               # Add created user to this additional groups (comma separated).
-Non-existent groups
+    usergroups=               # Add created user to this additional groups (comma separated and quoted).
+Non-existent
-                              #   will be created. (e.g. 'usergroups=family,friends')
+                              #   groups will be created. (e.g. 'usergroups=family,friends')
-    usersysgroups=            # Add created user to this additional groups (comma separated).
-Non-existent groups
+    usersysgroups=            # Add created user to this additional groups (comma separated and quoted).
+Non-existent
-                              #   will be created as system groups. (e.g. 'usersysgroups=video,www-data')
+                              #   groups will be created as system groups. (e.g. 'usersysgroups=video,www-data')
     user_ssh_pubkey=          # public SSH key for created user; the public SSH key must be on a single line, enclosed
                               #   in quotes
     user_is_admin=            # set to 1 to install sudo and make the user a sudo user